Swiss-Library-Service-Platform/slsp-cloudapps-resources/slides/slides.md

 **What is it?**
 - Official development toolkit for building Alma Cloud Apps
 - CLI tool + Angular library (`@exlibris/exl-cloudapp-angular-lib`)
-- Provides scaffolding, local dev server, and build tools
+- Provides starter app, local dev server, and build tools

 **Maintained by:**
 - Ex Libris Group (official support)
 - Open source on GitHub
-- Regular updates "twice a year"
+- Officially described as receiving updates twice a year

 **We'll use it in the hands-on session!**